WWE 2K: History and development

 The series relaunched in 2011 with the release of WWE '12.
 However, after THQ's bankruptcy, liquidation, and eventual dissolution in January 2013, publishing rights for the WWE video games were acquired by Take-Two Interactive.
 Take-Two confirmed the acquisition in February, saying that it would also retain the services of Yuke's and the THQ staff that worked on the WWE series.
-As a result, the WWE branding would be retired with 2012's WWE '13.

 2013's WWE 2K14 was the first game to be released under the 2K Sports branding.
 In 2015, a mobile-only spin-off was released for Android and iOS.
 2K's license of the series extended in early 2016.
 2018's WWE 2K19 was the last game in the series to be developed by Yuke's.

 2019's WWE 2K20 was the first game in the series to be developed solely by Visual Concepts, who had worked with Yuke's on previous games under the WWE 2K banner.
 The game received generally negative reviews for various changes seen as a regression from 2K19, and for numerous bugs and technical issues upon its launch.
-The series went on a two-year hiatus in response, with WWE 2K Battlegrounds released in 2020 as a replacement for a previously-planned WWE 2K21 game.
-WWE 2K22, the twenty-second instalment of the series, was released in March 2022 to a generally more favourable reception than its predecessor.
+The series went on a two-year hiatus in response, with WWE 2K Battlegrounds released in 2020 as a replacement for a previously planned WWE 2K21 game.
+WWE 2K22, the twenty-second installment of the series, was released in March 2022 to a generally more favourable reception than its predecessor.
+WWE 2K23, the twenty-third installment of the series, was released in March 2023 surpassing the expectations preceded by 2K22.